90 learners taking this course$270.00

 In this webinar, you’ll learn about the grasses (wheat, rice, barley, sugar, maize, oats, rye, sorghum, bamboo, lemongrass, and more) and application of the Ken Wilber quadrant system in homeopathy.

-Week 2: 6th Row Remedies
+Lesson 2: 6th Row Remedies

 Because of the more ‘well-known’ 6th row remedies like Baryta, Platina, Aurum, Mercurius and Plumbum you might think you know more about 6th row remedies than you do.
 Just because we know more about them doesn’t mean we can actually recognize them in real life.
 As a matter of fact, because of the excess of symptoms without a pattern, they are very often not considered when needed.
 This session will demonstrate many cases (also from the lesser-known 6th row remedies like Osmium, Iridium, Tungstenium, etc.) how they truly express.
 Anne finds there is hardly any group of remedies that benefits more of the introduction of systematics in homeopathy; it will become crystal clear why.